dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 I have a feeling it's not just a "me" thing.
 Companies and tech influencers are loudly pushing AI-first workflows, YouTube talks and blog posts explain "how I use LLMs" as if that’s now a core part of your stack, and experienced devs keep reporting the same weird combo: they *feel* faster while also suspecting they’re learning less[^bignote]

-Even as I write this, I have Claude Code spun up in another terminal pane, churning out unit tests for a chunk of code that I mostly didn’t write… but that’s probably 95% of the way to production ready.
+Even as I write this, I have Claude Code spun up in another terminal pane, churning out unit tests for a chunk of code that I mostly didn’t write but that’s probably 95% of the way to production-ready.

 It’s incredible.